elliot-wasem/password-manager/README.md

 Hitting `ESC` at any time will cancel any changes pending, and will leave the file in the last state, fully exiting the program.

+Entering an invalid master password will just crash the program.
+Essentially, it tries to use the bad password to decode the file, resulting in it reaching unpredictable behavior and panicking.